Katya Kudryavtseva

 • Issues in Contemporary Art

-• Art and Theory of Modernism
+• Art Market and Institutions

 • Historiography and canon formation